hugsy/proxenet/README.md

 Implemented with C API in :
 - Python 2.7
-- Ruby 1.8 (Ruby 1.9 being developed)
+- Ruby 1.8 (Ruby 1.9 and 2.0 yet to come)
-- Perl 5.16 (being developed)
+- Perl 5.16
-- Lua 5.2 (being developed)
+- Lua 5.2

 ## What's next ?

+There are heaps and heaps of bugs, so we'll be working on fixing that to provide more stability.
-Many many many other features to come !
+Many many many other features to come as well through plugins !